 Desire is as changeable as the seasons.
 We all know there’s a big difference between the honeymoon period in a new relationship and the part afterwards - it’s almost expected for us to stop having good and frequent sex.
 We are used to the idea that over time, our desire for our partner diminishes - as if we’ve run out of desire, like an old battery.

 There are lots of different ways you can initiate both desire and arousal - separately or together.
 One of the main things that we work on with you in our app is building desire, from the ground up.
-You can head on over to the “Libido” section for a whole session on Desire vs. Arousal and techniques to incite them.
+You can head on over to the “Desire” section for a whole session on Desire vs. Arousal and techniques to incite them.

 Sometimes, arousal can happen first and lead to desire.
 Maybe someone kisses your neck and you feel aroused - which then makes you want to have sex.
 Watching a steamy movie can also generate arousal in you, which can lead to desire; or looking at saucy pictures.
 It’s proven that looking at visual stimulation increases desire and arousal.

-The good news is, you can have control and agency over your desire and your arousal.
+The good news is, you can have control and agency over your desire and arousal.
 You can incite them.
 You can plan them.
 You don’t need to take pills that often are only slightly more effective than a placebo.
 It’s perfectly natural and normal to have fluctuations in your desire, and for your arousal to manifest in different ways.
 The key to taking control, of course, is to first understand them.
 So perk up your ears - it’s gonna be a wild ride.